 The Utica Shelby Emergency Communications Association's

 There's also a backup repeater located at McClaren Hospital in Mt Clemens with back-up power in case the primary fails or loses power.
 This is the USECA Fusion repeater operating at a frequency of 444.775 Mhz.
-No PL/CTCSS is required when in C4FM mode, however in FM analog mode a 123Hz PL(CTCSS) tone is required for access.
+This repeater is in permanent C4FM System Fusion operation and a Fusion capable radio is required for access.

 Several USECA nets